jgarwin95/Audio-Visualizer/README.md

 #### Node Interaction
 Nodes interact with their nearest neighbors which includes a node generate by mouse location.
-These connections between nodes are variable and scale in intensity based on distance between the two nodes and root mean squared volume of the music playing in the background.
+These connections between nodes are variable and scale in intensity based on distance between the two nodes and the root mean squared volume of the music playing in the background.
 ###### Demo - Distance Scaling
 ![photo](gifs/connection-scaling.gif)